-A stipend of $30,000 is deposited directly into the Fellow’s U.S. bank account, in five or six installments over the course of the fellowship period.
+A stipend of $35,000, deposited directly into the Fellow’s U.S. bank account, in five or six installments over the course of the fellowship period.

-Provision for one round trip economy class ticket to Washington, D.C., for mandatory pre-departure orientation, and two one-way economy class tickets to and from fellowship host city.
+One round-trip economy class ticket to Washington, D.C., for the mandatory pre-departure orientation, as well as two one-way economy class tickets to and from the fellowship host city.

 Health benefit plan

-Fellows receive a supplementary health benefit plan (Accident and Sickness Program for Exchanges/ASPE) for the duration of the fellowship while in the country of assignment.
+A supplementary health benefit plan (Accident and Sickness Program for Exchanges/ASPE) for the duration of the fellowship while in the country of assignment.
 To read more about this plan, please click here.

 Program activities allowance

-Funds are available to purchase educational materials that supplement and enhance Fellows’ English language activities in the country of assignment, as well as settling-in costs.
+Funds are available to the Fellows to purchase educational materials that supplement and enhance fellowship activities in the country of assignment, as well as settling-in costs.

-Fellows receive a $400 allowance to cover local ground transportation, airline baggage fees, and per diem related to the pre-departure orientation held during the summer in August in Washington, D.C.
+Up to a $400 allowance to cover ground transportation, airline baggage fees, and per diem related to the mandatory pre-departure orientation in Washington, D.C.

-Fellows are eligible to receive an additional $500 monthly allowance designed to assist with the expenses of accompanying dependents.
-A dependent is defined as a spouse, domestic partner, or relative (child, parent, or sibling) who is financially dependent on the Fellow and will spend a minimum of five continuous months with the Fellow in the country of assignment.
+An additional $500 monthly allowance to offset the expenses of accompanying dependents.
+A dependent is defined as a spouse, domestic partner, or relative (child, parent, or sibling) who will spend a minimum of five continuous months with the Fellow in the country of assignment.
 For more information about bringing a dependent, please click here.